-With the holiday season upon us, our pets may become prone to accidents and injuries just like you, their human companions.
-While your family veterinarian should always examine your pet following any injury to make sure it didn't sustain any permanent damage, here is some advice from the New Jersey Veterinary Medical Association on how to help stabilize your pet until you can get to your regular veterinary hospital.
+Pets may become prone to accidents and injuries just like you, their human companions.
+While your family veterinarian should always examine your pet following any injury to make sure it didn’t sustain any permanent damage, here is some advice from the New Jersey Veterinary Medical Association on how to help stabilize your pet until you can get to a veterinary hospital.

 Wet your pet with cool but not cold water, and use a fan in the area to help evaporate and make the cooling more efficient.
 Call your veterinarian immediately.

 Apply firm, direct pressure over the area until the bleeding stops.
 Human Band-Aids generally do not work on animals.
 Avoid bandages that restrict circulation.
 Call your veterinarian immediately.

 If your pet can bark or cry, he is getting air into his windpipe, and a hacking noise means a cough.
 If your pet is struggling to breathe and can make no noise, open the mouth, pull the tongue forward, check your pet’s mouth for a foreign object and try to remove it to clear the airway, being careful not to push it farther down the throat.
 Place the animal on its side and strike the side of the rib cage firmly with the palm of your hand three or four times.
 Repeat this procedure until the object is dislodged or you arrive at the veterinarian’s office.
 If your pet swallowed something that got caught in his esophagus but not his windpipe, he can breathe and make noise but he may have trouble swallowing and he will drool.
 In all these scenarios, call your veterinarian, who will determine what else needs to be done.